-- 1. An individual can enter each class only once.

-- 2. Exhibits in this division are open to educational or creative displays.
+- 1. An individual can enter each class only once. - Exhibits in this division are open to educational or creative displays.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
-Take care to select durable materials to withstand Fair conditions.

-- 3. EXHIBITORS MUST COMPLY WITH COUNTY STATE AND FEDERAL LAWS AND FAIR MANAGEMENT POLICIES.
+Take care to select durable materials to withstand Fair conditions. - 3.
+EXHIBITORS MUST COMPLY WITH COUNTY STATE AND FEDERAL LAWS AND FAIR MANAGEMENT POLICIES.
 No "live" ammunition containing propellant or explosive powders may be used in any display!
 Artistic substitutes must be used in lieu of powder and "live" ammunition.
-Please remember that neither the Fair nor K-State Research and Extension are liable for the loss or damage of any personal property included as part of your display.
+Please remember that neither the Fair nor K-State Research and Extension are liable for the loss or damage of any personal property

+- included as part of your display.
 Maximum size is 22" x 30" x 1" in depth.
 This may be a poster, bulletin board, or display.
-Name, age, and year in project should be in a prominent location on the exhibit.

-- 4. Creativity, neatness, purpose, and visual qualities will be the major factors in ribbon placing.

-- 5. These classes are not eligible for the State Fair.

-- 6. Health & Wellness (Bicycle, Health/Fitness, Outdoor Adventures, Recreation)
+Name, age, and year in the project should be in a prominent location on the exhibit. - 4.
+Creativity, neatness, purpose, and visual qualities will be the major factors in ribbon placing. - 5.
+These classes are not eligible for the State Fair. - 6.
+Health & Wellness (Bicycle, Health/Fitness, Outdoor Adventures, Recreation)

-- 1520 Health & Wellness

-- 1521 Citizenship

-- 1522 Family Studies

-- 1523 Leadership

-- 1524 Performing Arts

-- 1525 Communications

-- 1526 Reading

-- 1527 Environmental Science

-- 1528 Exploring 4-H
+4-H

-- 1529 Miscellaneous Poster